: a tendency to use one hand rather than the other

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'handedness.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'handedness.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 See Definitions and Examples »

 Words at Play

 Skunk, Bayou, and Other Words with Native American Origins

 Words For Things You Didn't Know Have Names, Vol. 2

 When Were Words First Used?

 Look up any year to find out